 BRT Peshawar | ZU Peshawar | Metro Bus Peshawar

 Transportation in Pakistan is wide and diverse, with a population of over 212.2 million.
-With this growing population, it is very important to provide comfortable transportation to the people so that they can make their daily journey very easily.
+With this growing population, it is very important to provide comfortable transportation to the people so that they can make their daily journeys very easily.

 In 2013, the KP government requested technical support from the Urban Development Initiative for Asia to develop Peshawar’s disordered, mismanaged, and ramshackle urban transport network.
 In 2017, the CDIA completed the Urban Transport Pre-Feasibility Report with a 10-year Action Plan, which developed a 20-year Urban Transport Plan.
 The CDIA planned two corridors, an east-west corridor, and a north-south corridor, and suggested that the first east-west corridor be built along the Grand Trunk Road along the east-west axis of Peshawar.
-Construction of the project, under the PDA started in 2017, and was approved by the Peshawar Development Authority.
+Construction of the project, under the PDA, started in 2017 and was approved by the Peshawar Development Authority.

-Peshawar Bus Rapid Transit is a bus swift transit system in Peshawar, capital of KPK province.
+Peshawar Bus Rapid Transit is a bus swift transit system in Peshawar, the capital of KPK province.
 The BRT system consists of two parts: the first covers an east-west corridor served by 32 locations on a dedicated track for private use by buses, while the second part consists of a network of feeder routes in which buses can pass and exit from the city streets.
 The system was inaugurated on August 13, 2020, and is the fourth BRT system in Pakistan.

-A number of cities throughout the world have introduced a BRT System into the fabric of the city and have seen the following benefits:
+Several cities throughout the world have introduced a BRT System into the fabric of the city and have seen the following benefits:

 - Reduced travel times for users of public transport;